Michael Raj

-Michael Raj is a 1987 Indian Tamil-language action drama film directed by V. C. Guhanathan and produced by D. Ramanaidu, starring Raghuvaran in lead role, supported by Madhuri, Sarath Babu and Baby Shalini.
+Michael Raj is a 1987 Indian Tamil-language action drama film directed by V. C. Guhanathan and produced by D. Ramanaidu.
+The film stars Raghuvaran and Madhuri, supported by Sarath Babu and Baby Shalini.
 It was released on 5 December 1987.
-The film was remade in Telugu as Brahma Puthrudu with Shalini reprising her role and in Hindi as Rakhwala.
+The film was remade in Telugu as Brahma Puthrudu and in Hindi as Rakhwala with Shalini reprising her role.

 Plot

 Michael Raj is the story of an honest man who had to take the route of action to erase the corruption and crime happening around him.